yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 **NOTE**: For information on how to obtain this patch, reach out to your Support contact at Talend.

 ## Fixed issues <!-- mandatory -->
-This patch contains this following fixe:
+This patch contains this following fix:

-- TPS-4044 Fix BigQuery create table when needed (TDI-44147)
+- [7.2.1]tBigqueryoutput component fails with table already exists (TDI-44147)

 ## Prerequisites <!-- mandatory -->
 Consider the following requirements for your system: